anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 ![2](https://drive.google.com/uc?id=1tQlyvvaqqb6gyIm0Ht_7pzFmEQxEVaQ6)

+In the Image above, there are three methods listed attackers can use to Persist in a Environment with "Block Project-wide SSH Keys" Enabled / Disabled.
+The three methods are discussed in detail below.
+The goal of all the three methods is to directly or indirectly add the attacker generated Public SSH Key(s) to the ~/.ssh/authorized_keys file in Instance

-Once the attacker has successfully associated their SSH public key with either a user or service account in GCP, they can use the corresponding Private Key to SSH into the VM from anywhere, without needing to authenticate with GCP again.
+Once the attacker has successfully added the Public SSH Key(s) to the ~/.ssh/authorized_keys file in Instance, they can use the corresponding Private Key to SSH into the VM from anywhere, without needing to authenticate with GCP again.
 This is why it's considered a form of persistence; the attacker has essentially created a backdoor for themselves.

+The attacker can disable "Block Project-wide SSH Key" option but we are avoiding that.
+This research focuses on operating in an environment with such restrictions enabled.

+- Disable "Block Project-wide SSH Key" for a specific instance

+    ```powershell
+    gcloud compute instances add-metadata [INSTANCE_NAME] --zone=[ZONE] --metadata=block-project-ssh-keys=FALSE
+    ```

 ### Method 1: Attacker Logs into the VM directly and adds Public Key(s) to be able to login later or persist.